MEGA65/m65connect/README.md

 # M65Connect

-M65Connect is a GUI tool written with Xojo to access the MEGA65 for .
+M65Connect is a GUI tool written with Xojo to access the MEGA65.
 It supports Windows, Mac and Linux.

 Supported functions
 -------------------